 One of the many challenges of blogging is managing your time to complete all your blogging tasks on schedule.
-Professional bloggers often use project management apps to track their blogging tasks from start to finish.
+Professional bloggers & online businesses often use project management apps to track their blogging tasks from start to finish.

 Project management is nothing new.
 A report states that 77% of organizations use project management software.
 Big businesses believe in the power of project management, and it’s no different when you manage an online business such as a blog.

 If you’re looking to improve your blogging productivity this year, then it’s time to check out one of the best project management apps, Asana.

 Here at BforBloggers, we have been using Asana to manage our content calendar and workflow effectively.